 - The cut achieves a slight amount of leg elongation but is otherwise modest across the buttocks and neckline.
-The crotch width is generous in consideration of movement and comfort when cycling.
+The crotch width is generous in consideration of cycling and cartwheels.

 - Side darts have been added to allow for the bust and to provide a slight lift.

 - To ensure the seams remain hidden, the lining to the front panel has been secured to the rubber across the full width of the neckline and through the leg seams to the crotch.

 - A fraction more tension has been put in the rubber crossing the buttocks than is normal with swimsuits sold off the rack.
-In other words, it is designed to look best on the body, not the clothes hanger.
+Our swimsuits are designed to look good on your body, not a clothes hanger.

 - For fabric we use Vita from Carvico in Milan.
 It is 78% Recycled Nylon, a.k.a.
 "Econyl" and 22% Xtra Life Lycra.
 (See technical data from the Australian importer).
 (Note: One colour, Neon Pink, is 78% Polyester, not Nylon, for colour fastness.)